 As a first step, the influence of water content and binder content on the cold strength of the briquettes was investigated for different binders.
-A sufficient cold strength of the briquettes is an essential requirement for the use in the Midrex® process.
-In most cases the compressive strength, apparent density and the abrasion or shatter resistance go not on the same trend line so that a global parameter optimum has to be found which meets all strength requirements.
-This was done by means of statistical design of experiments with the software Statgraphics 18®.
+A sufficient cold strength of the briquettes is an essential requirement for the use in the Midrex process.
+In most cases, the compressive strength, apparent density, and the abrasion or shatter resistance go not on the same trend line so that a global parameter optimum had to be found which meets all strength requirements.
+This was done by means of statistical design of experiments with the software Statgraphics 18.
 In the second step, briquettes with suitable strength values were then tested for low-temperature disintegration.
 If the briquettes passed this test, a reduction test could be carried out.

-The values margin of the variables was: Fe-carrier 89 to 94 wt%, binder 3 to 8 wt% and water 3 to 8 wt% (the amount of water includes also the water in the binder and Fe-carrier).
+The values margin of the variables was: Fe carrier: 89-94 wt%, binder: 3-8 wt%, and water: 3-8 wt% (the amount of water includes also the water in the binder and Fe carrier).
 The total for controllable mixture components was 100 wt%.
-For the tests a Simplex-Centroid-Design was chosen that runs at all primary blends, binary blends and the tertiary blend (7-run simplex centroid design) and additional runs are located along axial lines running from the pure blends through the centroid (3 additional checkblends).
-The 10 design points are shown in Figure 1.
+For the tests, a Simplex Centroid Design was chosen that runs at all primary blends, binary blends, and the tertiary blend (7-run simplex centroid design) and additional runs are located along axial lines running from the pure blends through the centroid (three additional checkblends).
+The ten design points are shown in Figure 1.
 The tests were carried out for three different binders.
 Bentonite as inorganic binder as well as cellulose and starch as organic binder.
 With the design of experiments an optimum mixture composition can be determined for each binder.

-6. Results and discussion
+6. Results and Discussion

 6.1.
-Mechanical strength of briquettes
+Mechanical Strength of Briquettes

-Table 5 shows the tests carried out and the strengths achieved for the binder starch (A1 to A10), the binder cellulose (B1 to B10) and the binder bentonite (C1 to C14).
-The compressive strength of the briquettes when using the various binders is shown in Figure 2, Figure 3 and Figure 4.
+Table 5 shows the tests carried out and the strengths achieved for the binder starch (A1-A10), the binder cellulose (B1-B10), and the binder bentonite (C1-C14).
+The compressive strength of the briquettes when using the various binders is shown in Figure 2-4.
 With all binders, high compressive strengths of over 30 MPa can be achieved with a suitable mixture composition, whereby the influence of the mixture composition is greatest with cellulose as a binder.
 Compressive strengths of up to 42.1 MPa (C4) can be achieved for bentonite and up to 43.2 MPa (A2) for starch.
-The compressive strength of the binder bentonite and by a quadratic model for the binder starch ($R^2 = 70.7$ % by a quadratic model for the binder bentonite and by a quadratic model for the binder starch ($R^2 = 90.89$ %).
+The compressive strength of the briquettes can be described with sufficient accuracy of $R^2 = 70.7\%$ by a quadratic model for the binder bentonite and by a quadratic model for the binder starch ($R^2 = 90.89\%$).
 An overview of the model equations for describing the mechanical properties of the briquettes is shown in Table 6.
 The compressive strengths achieved with the binder cellulose tend to be lower than with starch and bentonite.
 Nevertheless, compressive strengths of up to 34.7 MPa (B1) are achieved.
-The compressive strength can also be described by a quadratic model with an R^2 of 93.87 %.
-Particularly high compressive strengths of greater than 35 This article is protected by copyright.
-All rights reserved

-MPa are achieved for the binder bentonite at a binder content of 3 to 5.5 wt% and a water content of 3.7 to 7 wt%.
+The compressive strength can also be described by a quadratic model with an R^2 of 93.87%.
+Particularly high compressive strengths of greater than 35 MPa are achieved for the binder bentonite at a binder content of 3-5.5 wt% and a water content of 3.7-7 wt%.
 For the binder starch, the water content is decisive.
 For compressive strengths above 35 MPa, this should be between 3 and 4 wt%.
-For cellulose, the highest strengths (greater than 33 MPa) are achieved at a binder content of 3 to 5 wt% and a water content of 3 to 6 wt%, provided that the Fe carrier content is greater than 91 wt%.
+For cellulose, the highest strengths (greater than 33 MPa) are achieved at a binder content of 3-5 wt% and a water content of 3-6 wt%, provided that the Fe-carrier content is greater than 91 wt%.